Gyroscopic-why/Zephyr/README.md

 - Added a position benchmark test (only in the code as a function)
 - Added a verification of the generated moves = if they still leave the king in a check they are disqualified as being valid
 - Fixed bug where if the king was in check he could play other moves (now the player doesnt move at all lol, but still better)
-- Found a new bug (?) (line 790 in my program) where if you remove the .Clone() parameter it for some reason changes the initial array

 # Info :D
 ### 12.3.2025 - renaimed the project from _Gymat_ to _Zephyr_,